Lupus: Analgesia

 Since a large percentage of people with SLE have varying amounts of chronic pain, stronger prescription analgesics (painkillers) may be used if over-the-counter drugs (mainly nonsteroidal anti-inflammatory drugs) do not provide effective relief.
 Potent NSAIDs such as indomethacin and diclofenac are relatively contraindicated for people with SLE because they increase the risk of kidney failure and heart failure.

 Pain is typically treated with opioids, varying in potency based on the severity of symptoms.
 When opioids are used for prolonged periods, drug tolerance, chemical dependency, and addiction may occur.
 Opiate addiction is not typically a concern since the condition is not likely to ever completely disappear.
 Thus, lifelong treatment with opioids is fairly common for chronic pain symptoms, accompanied by periodic titration that is typical of any long-term opioid regimen.

 Intravenous immunoglobulins (IVIGs)

 Intravenous immunoglobulins may be used to control SLE with organ involvement, or vasculitis.
 It is believed that they reduce antibody production or promote the clearance of immune complexes from the body, even though their mechanism of action is not well understood.
 Unlike immunosuppressives and corticosteroids, IVIGs do not suppress the immune system, so there is less risk of serious infections with these drugs.

 Lifestyle changes

-Avoiding sunlight in SLE is critical since sunlight is known to exacerbate skin manifestations of the disease.
+Avoiding sunlight in SLE is critical since ultraviolet radiation is known to exacerbate skin manifestations of the disease.
 Avoiding activities that induce fatigue is also important since those with SLE fatigue easily and it can be debilitating.
 These two problems can lead to people becoming housebound for long periods of time.
+Physical exercise has been shown to help improve fatigue in adult with SLE.
 Drugs unrelated to SLE should be prescribed only when known not to exacerbate the disease.
 Occupational exposure to silica, pesticides, and mercury can also worsen the disease.
+Recommendations for evidence based non-pharmacological interventions in the management of SLE have been developed by an international task force of clinicians and patients with SLE.